swampbear/HandyRecipes/README.md

 # HandyRecipes

 A recipe webapp containing tasty recipes and a gesture based step treversal feature.
 By simply showing your indexfinger to the camera you can move trough the different recipe steps.
-Never get fat, flour and other ingridients spilled over your device ever again!
+Never get fat, flour and other ingridients spilled over your device ever again, wile keeping your hands free from devices full of bacteria!

 ## Imports used and handrecognition class
 ### OpenCV